Kahvedzic/Southern-Water-Corp/README.md

 Plot and Examine Each Column:

-* As you might recall from the earlier plot you had made with the line plot; it was hard to see which variables were the most significant with respect to pump failure when all the variables are plotted together.
+* As you might recall from the earlier plot we had made with the line plot; it was hard to see which variables were the most significant with respect to pump failure when all the variables are plotted together.
 * This is common when variables are at different scales, the trends can be more challenging to interpret.
 * This is why we are going to ITERATE through the dataframe and plot each individual variable out and compare this with the Pump Failure for a more streamlined analysis.